 The Booq Cobra Squeeze is a unique commuter laptop backpack focused on balancing a minimalistic approach with optimal functionality.
 The all-natural organic canvas pattern coupled with its clean lines and unique shape gives it a vintage yet new-age look.
 It's perfectly suited for wearing in the city!
 The super protective built-in suspension system and ample cushioning keep laptops up to 15-inches safe from unexpected drops and falls, while the full-length zipper provides optimal access to all pockets and the laptop, even when loaded up.
 While we love how easy it is to use, the basic design and less comfortable materials on the back and straps make for some discomfort when loaded down.
-Of all the backpacks tested in this review, it proves to be the smallest and most compact…a notable mention for those in search of a stylish and compact laptop backpack.
+Of all the backpacks tested in this review, it proves to be the smallest and most compact…this makes it a favorite and a top pick.
+We chose to wear this to work most days just because of its super cute style and small design.

 Booq Cobra Squeeze Review